pivotal/docs-tap/scc/parameters-reference.hbs.md

 </table>

-See [ImageRepository reference
+For information about custom resource details, see [ImageRepository reference docs](../source-controller/reference.hbs.md#imagerepository).

-docs](../source-controller/reference.hbs.md#imagerepository) for details about the custom resource and [Create a workload from local source code](../cli-plugins/apps/create-workload.hbs.md) for an example of how to make use of it leveraging the Tanzu CLI.
+For information about how to use ImageRepository with the Tanzu CLI [Create a workload from local source code](../cli-plugins/apps/create-workload.hbs.md#-create-a-workload-from-local-source-code).

 > **Note:** `--service-account` flag sets the `spec.serviceAccountName` key in
 > the Workload object.
 To configure the `serviceAccount` parameter, use